About the Recipe

 Prepare veggies by washing and cutting.

-Add ghee to large saucepan and warm on medium heat.
+Add ghee to a large saucepan and warm on medium heat.

-Add cumin, black pepper, coriander and cook until golden.
+Add cumin, black pepper, and coriander, and cook until golden.

 Add grated ginger and cook until golden.